The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.

 Related: Is ADHD real?

-Those of us with ADHD have an Interest Based Nervous System.
+ADHD Interest Based Nervous System

 Our nervous systems prioritize things that fascinate us– to the exclusion of all else.
 At the same time, it makes it unnecessarily difficult for us to do the other (more important things) that we need to do.